precisely/gene-panel-curation/genes/MTHFR.md

          # What does this mean?

          Your MTHFR gene has no variants.
-A normal gene is referred to as a "wildtype" gene.
+A normal gene is referred to as a "wild-type" gene.

          # What is the effect of this variant?

          Your variant is not associated with any loss of function.

          # How common is this genotype in the general population?

    <piechart percentage=76 />
   </Genotype>